janfri/mini_exiftool/README.md

 in the project root folder and have a look at the examples in directory examples.

+## Caveats

+The philosophy of MiniExiftool is safety over performance.
+It can not handle more than one file at once.
+Writing operations are executed on a copy of the original file to have atomar writing: Either all changed values are written or none.
+To be able to assign errors to a specific tag writing operations also call the Exiftool command-line application once for each changed tag!

+In short: MiniExiftool has a very bad performance especially at write operations.

+**If you work with many files it is strongly recommended not to use MiniExiftool but instead my other gem [MultiExiftool](https://github.com/janfri/multi_exiftool).
+This is designed to handle many files and do reading and writing fast.**

 ## Encodings

 In MiniExiftool all strings are encoded in UTF-8.
 If you need other